ljishen/nvme-env/docker/spdk-vagrant/README.md

         ljishen/spdk-vagrant \
         /sbin/vboxconfig
    ```
-   This process shows several error messages "Failed to connect to bus: No such file or directory" which are expected and unaffected.
-These errors comes from calling `systemctl daemon-reexec` in the startup script.
+   This process shows the error message **Failed to connect to bus: No such file or directory** for several times which are expected and harmless.
+These errors come from calling `systemctl daemon-reexec` in the startup script.
 According to the [man page](http://man7.org/linux/man-pages/man1/systemctl.1.html) for `systemctl`, the command `daemon-reexec` "is of little use except for debugging and package upgrades".

 1. Launch the VM
    ```bash